Skip to content

 Bring your own transport

 Connection setup is intentionally not part of the trait.
-Different transports have different connection parameters (URLs, host:port, QUIC endpoints, etc.).
-Construct a connected transport externally, then hand it to SignalFishClient::start.
+Different framed transports have different connection parameters (URLs, host:port, QUIC endpoints, etc.).
+Construct a transport externally, then hand it to SignalFishClient::start; an asynchronous handshake may still be in progress if its is_ready() returns false.

-The crate ships with a ready-made WebSocketTransport (behind the transport-websocket feature flag), but you can implement the trait for any medium.
+The crate ships with a ready-made WebSocketTransport (behind the transport-websocket feature flag), but you can implement the trait for any medium that fulfills the complete-frame contract.

 Client Lifecycle